celikkoseoglu/celikk-personal-website-nextjs/_posts/portingCRAtoNextJS.md

 This is the [package.json for CRA](https://github.com/celikkoseoglu/celikk-personal-website/blob/4a56eb5b91a54671e8d22b43b113e84f086dd048/package.json)
 and this is the [package.json for NextJS](https://github.com/celikkoseoglu/celikk-personal-website-nextjs/blob/30a90011bc1d46b0f99d4e864012fea41f77a131/package.json) at the time of writing this blog post.
 As you can see, the NextJS version is smaller (34 vs 57 lines).
 Overall less dependency management and the users can't tell a difference.
 Plus, NextJS comes with Internet Explorer polyfills out of the box.
 You don't need to configure anything manually.

-Cache policy is managed by Vercel so you don't have to store a Firebase cache policy file.
+Cache policy is managed by Vercel, so you don't have to store a Firebase cache policy file.
 No need for `react-snap` because NextJS does static rendering by default.
 Internet Explorer polyfill comes out of the box.
 All of these things combined means that you'll spend less time worrying about upgrading or configuring dependencies.